Congress Pushes Back on Air Force Plan to Slash MH-139 Grey Wolf Buy

-The Air Force quietly proposed cutting its planned MH-139A Grey Wolf helicopter buy in half.
+The Air Force quietly scaled back its planned MH-139A Grey Wolf helicopter buy.
 Congress is just as quietly pushing back.
-Lawmakers from both parties have written language into the draft fiscal year 2027 defence bill requiring the Air Force to procure the full 80 helicopters originally approved — overriding a service plan to settle for 40.
+Lawmakers have written language into the draft fiscal year 2027 defence bill adding four Grey Wolf helicopters on top of the four the Air Force requested — a pointed rebuke of a service plan to cap the fleet at 56, down from the 80 originally planned.

 The MH-139 is not glamorous.
 But what it guards is: 400 Minuteman III intercontinental ballistic missiles, scattered across the Great Plains, waiting for an order that has not come for 60 years.